AleksandrHovhannisyan/artsakh-genocide/README.md

 ![Civilian buildings and vehicles damaged by Azerbaijani strikes in Artsakh.](./images/damage.jpg)
 > Image credit: Associated Press

 Much like how President Putin justified his invasion of Ukraine in 2022 as a "[special military operation](https://en.wikipedia.org/wiki/On_conducting_a_special_military_operation)," President Aliyev also claimed that Azerbaijan was conducting an "anti-terrorist military operation."
-He has vowed to carry out this operation to its end.
+He vowed to carry out this operation to its end.

 On September 20, 2023, to prevent the further loss of life, [the government of Artsakh surrendered](https://www.nytimes.com/2023/09/20/world/europe/azerbaijan-armenia-cease-fire.html).

 [Artsakh / Nagorno-Karabakh Human Rights Ombudsman](https://twitter.com/ArtsakhOmbuds/status/1704551860999242216):